dingiso/academic-site/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm pursuing a Ph.D. position about program analysis and computer security.

         I apply a range of qualitative and quantitative methods to comprehensively analysis the binary and source codes.